jgraham0325/land-register-api-docs/docs/api-documentation/V1.17/index.md

 #### Role Based Access - HighwayAuthority
 {: .govuk-heading-s}

 `HighwayAuthority` users are not restricted to work records based upon workstreams or contract associations.
 Instead they are only allowed to perform write actions on resources associated with their own organisation.
 For example they can only assess permits for work records which have been assigned to their own organisation.
-In a future release we will introduce Geographic Views, a way for `HighwayAuthority` users to filter resources based on a set list of USRNs.
+In a future release we will introduce Geographical Areas, a way for `HighwayAuthority` users to filter resources based on a set list of USRNs.
 {: .govuk-body}

 ## Resource Guide